-With much-improved camera sensor, the newest iPhones can capture better shots.
-By default, HDR mode is enabled on the iPhone X, iPhone 8 and 8 Plus, and the option to manually control HDR is under the wraps.
+With a much-improved camera sensor, the newest iPhones can capture better shots.
+By default, HDR mode is enabled on the iPhone X, iPhone 8, and 8 Plus, and the option to manually control HDR is under the wraps.
 To get more control over your mobile photography, then how to turn on manual HDR mode in the camera app on the iPhone?

 Luckily, there is a way you can bring back the missing HDR button in the Camera app on your new iPhone.
 Let me show you how it’s done quickly:

 HDR Button Missing on iPhone Camera?
 Re-Enable Manual HDR on iPhone

 Step #1.
 Launch Settings app on your iPhone.

 Step #2.
 Now, you need to scroll down and tap on Camera.